Group B Strep Claims

 A specialist birth injury solicitor can help you make a Group B Strep claim.
 The team at Osbornes will be able to assess the merits of your case and advise you on whether or not you have a valid claim.

-• Whether the breach caused the injury or harm
+- Whether the breach caused injury or harm

 Is there a time limit for making a Group B Strep claim?

-You have three years from the day of your baby’s injury to make a claim, or in some cases the date of knowledge.
-This means that if you only become aware of the Strep B diagnosis months or even years later, then this is the date from which your three-year time limit will start.
-An injury to a baby has a different limitation deadline, a claim must be issued on or before the child’s 21st birthday.
+You have three years from the day of your baby’s injury to make a claim or, in some cases, the date of knowledge.
+This means that if you only become aware of the Strep B diagnosis months or even years later, this is the date from which your three-year time limit will start.
+An injury to a baby has a different limitation deadline; a claim must be issued on or before the child’s 21st birthday.

 In exceptional cases, the court may grant an extension.
-However, it is important to speak to a solicitor as soon as possible to ensure that all legal deadlines are met.
+However, speaking to a solicitor as soon as possible is important to meet all legal deadlines.

 How much compensation will I receive for Group B Strep?

 Group B Strep settlements can sometimes be very substantial.
-The level of compensation depends on the severity of the injury and the need for ongoing care.
-If a baby is severely disabled because of contracting the Strep B infection, then compensation can be very high as the child will need life-long assistance.
+The compensation level depends on the injury’s severity and the need for ongoing care.
+If a baby is severely disabled because of contracting the Strep B infection, compensation can be very high as the child will need life-long assistance.

-Your solicitor can give you an estimate of the level of compensation you are likely to receive in your case.
+Your medical negligence solicitor can give you an estimate of the compensation level you will likely receive in your case.
 They can also seek interim payments where negligence is accepted.
 These payments are made while your case is ongoing and are available to cover your child’s immediate needs.

-Pursuing a compensation claim may feel daunting but having the right solicitor can make all the difference.
-The experienced medical negligence team at Osbornes Law will provide you with a high-quality compassionate service and help guide you through every step of the claims process.
-Contact us in confidence to discuss your claim.
+Pursuing a compensation claim may feel daunting, but having the right solicitor can make all the difference.
+The experienced medical negligence team at Osbornes Law will provide high-quality, compassionate service and help guide you through every step of the claims process.
+Read our NHS Payouts Compensation Guide.

 Email us Send us an email and we’ll get back to you